Oprah's next mission: Win advertisers with OWN vision

 "It will take a little more time to achieve the expectations that she initially set," said Andy Donchin, director of national broadcasting for ad buying agency Carat North America, which has bought time on OWN for clients.
 "It's hard to bet against her because almost everything she touched turned to gold."

-(Reporting By Lisa Richwine, Ronald Grover and Yinka Adegoke; Edited by Peter Lauria, Maureen Bavdek, Matthew Lewis, and Bob Burgdorfer)
+(Reporting By Lisa Richwine and Ronald Grover; Edited by Peter Lauria, Maureen Bavdek and Matthew Lewis)